 Mitch Daniels (29:51):

-The state of Utah a couple months ago passed the, as far as I know, first of its kind statute, but one that may be emulated elsewhere.
-I'd be interested in your view on it, the Sovereignty Act, or some such label as I read it says that by vote, by super majority vote of its legislature, it can order its own officers, the state's officers not to enforce federal dictates or mandates.
+A couple months ago, the state of Utah passed, as far as I know, first of its kind statute, but one that may be emulated elsewhere.
+I'd be interested in your view on it.
+The Sovereignty Act or some such label, as I read it, says that by vote, by super majority vote of its legislature, it can order its own officers, the state's officers, not to enforce federal dictates or mandates.
 Is that constitutional?
-And if it is, is it something that, is it one way to press back against the federal Leviathan?
+And if it is, is it one way to press back against the Federal Leviathan?

 Randy Barnett (30:35):